 The location of Carrie Bow Cay allows immediate access to reef environments, seagrass habitats, and mangrove islands.
 Visitors have access to vessels, diving facilities, seawater tables, and laboratory space along with housing and meals.

 - Housing for up to six scientists and staff

 - Station manager on duty for operations, scuba tanks, general assistance

 - Staffed kitchen with meals provided

 - Hot showers

 - Electricity generated by a combination of solar panels and 5 kw diesel generator

-- title Carrie Bow Cay Field Station's visitor housing.
-The building on the left is known as the "Mountain View Chalet" and the building on the right is affectionately referred to as "The Doghouse."
+- Carrie Bow Cay Field Station's visitor housing.
+The building on the left is known as the "Cottage" and the building on the right is affectionately referred to as "The Longhouse."

-- The "Mountain View Chalet" can house three people in a dormitory-style setting.
+- The "Cottage" can house three people in a dormitory-style setting.